joshua5201/japan_postal_code/README.md

 4. Export only desired parts (e.g. by prefecture/city/area)
 5. Query with database

+## Problem

+I have trouble processing postal codes of 京都市 (Kyoto City).....

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).